Trueballerdante/CS4843Assignment1/README.md

 # CS4843Assignment1
-THe first assignment for my cloud computing class.
+The first assignment for my cloud computing class.